Rameshkannan9203/Image-encryption-decryption-tool/README.md

 Restores the original image

 ⚠️ Notes
-Do NOT open index.html or result.html directly — always access via Flask URL: http://127.0.0.1:5000/
+Do NOT open index.html or result.html directly — always use the Flask URL: http://127.0.0.1:5000/

 The encryption is basic and for educational purposes only.